874bowen/herbeauty/README.md

 ## The need for image management

 Traditionally, we manage our images and media directly from our project.
 This restricts the way we can serve and transform our media.
+By transformations we mean basic things like cropping and resizing to advanced layering and text additions.

 [Cloudinary](https://cloudinary.com/) is a tool we are going to use for managing the images for our application.

 ## Github

-Check out the complete source code in this  [GitHub Repository](https://res.cloudinary.com/bowenivan/image/upload/c_scale,h_500,w_500/v1669032197/bowen-uploads/herbeauty_db_schema_jdm4s0.png).
+Check out the complete source code in this  [GitHub Repository](https://github.com/874bowen/herbeauty).

 ## What we are going to build